 With Oplan TokHang in full swing, the government is all-out in getting rid of the proliferation of illegal substances in the country.
-While the goal of President Rodrigo Duterte’s Tokhang is noble, it is still important to know your rights in case you get subjected to such operations.
+Its goal is noble, yet it’s important to know your rights in case you get subjected to such operations.
 What should you do when the police knocks on your door or flags you at a checkpoint?

 Knock knock, who’s there?

 Originating from stint as the mayor of Davao City, President Duterte started Oplan Tokhang (from the Cebuano word “toktok-hangyo,” which means knock and plead) as a way to eliminate drug abuse in his jurisdiction.
 Now he has ordered the Philippine National Police (PNP) to put it on a national scale.
 Should members of the PNP do a check in your village and knock on your door, bear in mind the following guidelines:

 1. Know that Oplan Tokhang will only remind suspected drug users and dealers to drop their vice.
 During the said operation, their mission order is to only talk to you and tell you to quit either dealing or using illegal substances.
 Aside from convincing you to change your ways, they will also tell you the consequences of the next time they visit.

 2. If officers “invite” you to the police station, do not go with them.
 When they ask you to join them at the police station, ask them if they have a warrant of arrest, and you can politely decline if they don’t.
 In addition, Atty.
 Mel Sta.
 Maria, dean of FEU Institute of Law, adds: “If they insist, call your lawyer first.
 Also, as soon as you hear that you are being invited, be sure to have witnesses around you.
 Ask for the names of the police officers, remember their faces or, better still, take their pictures via your cellphone.”